Congruence Property In Conformal Field Theory: Modularity of trace functions for rational vertex operator algebras

 \subsection{The congruence property theorem}

 Now we come back to the theories of vertex operator algebras.
 Let $V$ be a rational and $C_2$-cofinite vertex operator algebra.
-In a series of papers \cite{HL1}, \cite{HL2}, \cite{HL3} and \cite{H1}, the tensor product $\boxtimes$ of the category of $V$-modules is defined.
-For any $V$-module $W$, set $\theta_{W}=e^{2\pi i L(0)}.$ The following result from \cite{H3} is important in this paper. \begin{thm} Let $V$ be a vertex operator algebra satisfying conditions (V1) and (V2).
-Then the $V$-module category $\CC_V$ with the dual $W'$ ($W$ a $V$-module), braiding $\sigma,$ and twist $\theta$ is a modular tensor category over $\BC.$ \end{thm}
+For any $V$-module $M$, set $\theta_{M}=e^{2\pi i L(0)}.$ The following result from \cite[Theorem 4.1]{H3} is important in this paper. \begin{thm} Let $V$ be a vertex operator algebra satisfying (V1) and (V2).
+Then the $V$-module category $\CC_V$ with the dual $M'$ ($M$ a $V$-module), braiding $\sigma$ which is denoted by $\CC$ in \cite[Page 877]{H3} and twist $\theta$ is a modular tensor category over $\BC.$ \end{thm}